Death From Above, Brand New, A$AP Mob, And More: This Week In Music

 Track 1.
 Death From Above–“Never Swim Alone”

-The noise rock duo Death From Above have announced a new album Outrage! is now that comes out September 8, 2017.
-The official first single is “Never Swim Alone,” although the standalone track “Freeze Me” that dropped randomly back in June will be included on the album.
+The noise rock duo Death From Above have announced a new album Outrage!
+Is Now, which comes out September 8, 2017.
+The official first single is “Never Swim Alone,” although the standalone track, “Freeze Me,” that dropped randomly back in June will be included on the album.
 This is a band known for blending the sounds of pop melodies and noisy-hardcore distortions to make mixed-media for the ears.

 Track 2.
 Brand New–“451”